Committee for a Workers' International

-The Committee for a Workers' International (CWI; Comité por una Internacional de los Trabajadores, or CIT; Comité pour une internationale ouvrière or CIO) was an international association of Trotskyist political parties and organisations.
+The Committee for a Workers' International (CWI; Comité por una Internacional de los Trabajadores, CIT; Comité pour une internationale ouvrière, CIO) was an international association of Trotskyist political parties and organisations.
 Today, two groups claim to be the continuation of the CWI, the refounded Committee for a Workers' International and International Socialist Alternative.

 History

 Founding

 The origins of the CWI can be traced to a group of British Trotskyists which were expelled from the USFI in 1965, after disagreements regarding the Colonial Revolution, Guerillaism, Studentism and the post war boom.
 But it is not till 1974 that they set about building an international.

 The founding conference of the CWI was held in London on 20 to 21 April 1974 and attended by supporters of what was then called Militant (or the Militant tendency), from 12 countries including Britain, Ireland and Sweden.
 In the early years of the international, sections generally pursued a policy of entryism into social democratic or labour parties.
 As such, the CWI was originally secretive because to organise openly risked the expulsion of its sections from the parties in which they were working.